menu

 Ryderwood is a tiny town located in the state of Washington.
 With a population of 383 people and just one neighborhood, Ryderwood is the 306th largest community in Washington.
-Ryderwood has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Ryderwood was built prior to World War II, making it one of the older and more historic towns in the country.

 Ryderwood is a blue-collar town, with 38.98% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Ryderwood is a town of production and manufacturing workers, professionals, and sales and office workers.
 There are especially a lot of people living in Ryderwood who work in healthcare (22.03%), art, media, and design (15.25%), and office and administrative support (11.86%).